ayushgatla/SnakesAndLadders/README.md

 If a player lands at the bottom of a ladder, they climb to the top.<br>
 Landing on a snake's head will slide the player to the tail.<br>
 Rolling a six grants an extra turn.<br>
-A player must roll a six to start moving from the starting position.
+A player must roll a six to start moving from the starting position.<br><br>
 Contributors
 T Ram Sai (124CS0037)<br>
 Ayush Gatla (124CS0038)<br>